guzhaoyuan/universal_robot/README.md

 sudo apt install ros-kinetic-moveit-core industrial_msgs moveit_kinematics moveit_visual_tools moveit_ros_planning_interface ros-kinetic-controller-manager ros-kinetic-moveit-ros-control-interface sudo apt install ros-kinetic-moveit-planners-ompl ros-kinetic-moveit-ros-visualization ros-kinetic-moveit-commander
 ```

+4. Power on and enable robot.
+Make sure the robot is in **remote control** mode.

-4. check the ip of the robot in the teach pendant, in my example the ip is 10.10.10.61, ping the robot to make sure you could connect to the robot
+Check the ip of the robot in the teach pendant, in my example the ip is 10.10.10.61. ping the robot to make sure you could connect to the robot.

 ```
 ping 10.10.10.61